lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/under-the-hood.md

 ## 3.2 Generating data - Custom

-In order to customize the data Mirage generates, you need to supply it with [data sources](/graphql-kimera/docs/data-sources).
-Mirage will prioritize the supplied data sources, and figue out what is the best data source for a specific field.
+In order to customize the data Kimera generates, you need to supply it with [data sources](/graphql-kimera/docs/data-sources).
+Kimera will prioritize the supplied data sources, and figue out what is the best data source for a specific field.
 If no data source could be found, it will default to the behavior described above.

-- Read more how [data sources work](/graphql-kimera/docs/data-sources) to undersand how Mirage prioritizes them
+- Read more how [data sources work](/graphql-kimera/docs/data-sources) to undersand how Kimera prioritizes them
-- See [how you get started with Mirage](/graphql-kimera/docs/tutorial-getting-started) in order to see how the concepts above are applied
+- See [how you get started with Kimera](/graphql-kimera/docs/tutorial-getting-started) in order to see how the concepts above are applied